miklevin/MikeLev.in/_posts/2024-11-23-pipeline-workflow-example.md

 Requirements for card2:

-1. Extract organization ("org") and project ("project") from the URL path
+1. Extract organization ("orgx") and project ("projectx") from the URL path
 2. Use these to lookup available analysis slugs (YYYYMMDD format dates)
 3. Present these as a selection form
 4. On selection, update the pipeline record by: